dfinity/examples/rust/basic_bitcoin/README.md

-Note that P2TR tweaked key spends are currently not available on the IC because the threshold Schnorr signing interface does not allow applying BIP341 tweaks to the private key but this may become available in the future - there is no technical limitation on the IC side.
-For a technical comparison of different ways of how single-signer P2TR addresses can be constructed and used, you may want to take a look at [this post](https://bitcoin.stackexchange.com/a/111100) by Pieter Wuille.
+Note that P2TR tweaked key spends are currently not available on the IC because the threshold Schnorr signing interface does not allow applying BIP341 tweaks to For a technical comparison of different ways of how single-signer P2TR addresses can be constructed and used, you may want to take a look at [this post](https://bitcoin.stackexchange.com/a/111100) by Pieter Wuille.
 Multi-signer P2TR addresses are out of scope of this example.